I find some dishes to be quite complex, but why don’t we start with a quick stir fry using in-season asparagus?

 1 fresh small red chilli

 1 small onion, sliced

-300 g of thai asparagus (or green asparagus), cut into 3 cm pieces
+300 g of Thai asparagus (or regular green asparagus), cut into 3 cm pieces

-1 teaspoon of thai palm sugar (or brown sugar)
+1 teaspoon of Thai palm sugar (or light brown sugar)

 the juice of 1 lime

 1. Marinate the cleaned prawns in 1 tablespoon of Thai soy sauce for 10 minutes.

 2. Heat 2 tbs of (coconut) oil in a wok, add the 2 chopped garlic cloves and fry for 1-2 minutes.

 3. Add 3 lemongrass stalks (only the white part, smashed to release the flavours and chopped), 20 marinated prawns and some chopped fresh chili (a whole chilli for a lot of heat, only half for good heat, use a tiny piece for mild) and stir fry for 2-4 minutes until the prawns change colour.